 14. La Marimorena

 Which of the Spanish Christmas songs on the list is your favorite?
-Did you find the perfect song for the holidays?

-Having fun and making the best of the festivities are all that matter when singing these popular villancicos.
+Having fun and making the best of the festivities are all that matter when singing these popular Villancicos.
 Add these Christmas songs to your holiday playlist, your family and friends will love them.

 Remember, enjoying music in the target language will greatly boost your learning process.
-If you don’t have anyone to practice with, we invite you to try a free 1:1 class or sign up for a free 7-day trial of group classes to see how thousands of students are dominating the Spanish language with SpanishVIP.
+If you don’t have anyone to practice with, we invite you to try a free 1:1 class or sign up for a free 7-day trial of group classes to see how thousands of students dominate the Spanish language with SpanishVIP.

 Want to learn Spanish, fast?